RCORELLA/WorkShops-Directions/MB-820/CASE 1.md

 Alphanumeric values -

-Number format that includes âNCâ and the year as part of the number; for example, NC24-001
+Number format that includes **NC** and the year as part of the number; for example, NC24-001

 Non-conformity Date: stores only the creation date